percona/xtradb-cluster-tutorial/instructions/Avoiding SST.rst

 A refresher on IST
 ------------------

-Remember a node can be restarted with out SST if:
+Remember a node can be restarted without SST if:

 * The node remembers its state
 * All writesets since that state are contained on the gcache of another node